 Code of conduct and contributor license agreements

-The Debian Project has a code of conduct, and multiple contributor license agreements (CLA).
+The project has a code of conduct, and multiple contributor license agreements (CLA).
 The project leader determines which CLAs to use, so contributors will need to sign a few.
-Additionally, the Debian project prides itself on its Free Software Guidelines and Social Contract.
+Additionally, the community prides itself on its Free Software Guidelines and Social Contract.

 Is Debian’s decision-making process hierarchical or consensus building?

 Debian’s decision-making process appears to be consensus building.
 Many different people work independently on tasks they believe will help grow or develop the program further, and can do so freely.
 While there are people who oversee the project, they do not directly interact or tell the developers what to do.
 Debian’s developer also use a “do-orcracy” to make their decisions, and look to further their idea of “freedom.”

 Is Debian a toy, group, federation or stadium?